Lyminge

-Lyminge /lɪmɪndʒ/ is a village in southeast Kent, England.
+Lyminge /lɪmɪndʒ/ is a village and civil parish in southeast Kent, England.
 It lies about five miles (8 km) from Folkestone and the Channel Tunnel, on the road passing through the Elham Valley.
 At the 2011 Census the population of Etchinghill was included.
-The Nailbourne stream begins in the village and flows north through the Valley, to become one of the tributary streams of the Great Stour.
+The Nailbourne begins in the village and flows north through the valley, to become one of the tributaries of the Great Stour.
 The hamlet of Ottinge lies to the NE on the road to Elham.
 Lyminge is home to the Grade II* listed Sibton Park, now owned by the Holiday Property Bond but previously a school.

 The village is surrounded by farmland and ancient forests.
-There is a wide variety of flora and fauna in the surrounding area, including badgers, various species of deer along with wild boar which are thought to have escaped from farmed populations.
+There is a wide variety of flora and fauna in the surrounding area, including badgers and various species of deer, along with wild boar, which are thought to have escaped from farms.

 Lyminge was a royal centre of the Kingdom of Kent of Anglo-Saxon England and a church was founded in 633.

 Church

-One of the oldest standing structures in the village is the Parish Church of St Mary and St Ethelburga, originally founded in 633.
+One of the oldest standing structures in the village is the Parish Church of St Mary and St Ethelburga, founded in 633.
 The current church building dates back to c.
-965, with additions dating to the late 12th century, the 14th century, and the early 16th century, and is a Grade I listed building.
+965, with additions dating to the late 12th century, the 14th century and the early 16th century, and is a Grade I listed building.

 Æthelburh of Kent (Ethelburga) was the daughter of the Christian King Æthelberht of Kent.
 She married King Edwin of Northumbria in 625, and his conversion was a condition of their marriage.
-After Edwin was killed at the Battle of Hatfield Chase in 633, Ethelburga returned to Kent to become abbess of a new convent, Lyminge Abbey.
+After Edwin had been killed at the Battle of Hatfield Chase in 633 Ethelburga returned to Kent to become abbess of a new convent, Lyminge Abbey.
 When she died in 647 she was venerated as a saint.

-In 2019 an archaeological excavation at the church uncovered the remains of the original Anglo-Saxon church, founded by Queen Ethelburga in 633, which is located by the south porch of the current church.
+In 2019 an archaeological excavation at the church uncovered the remains of the original Anglo-Saxon church, founded by Queen Ethelburga in 633, by the south porch of the current church.
 The church was first uncovered during the second half of the 19th century by Canon Robert Jenkins (1815–1896), rector of Lyminge from 1854 until his death.
 The remains show an apsidal chancel separated from the nave by a triple arch with two central columns.
-The mortar used in the walls of the Saxon church are a distinctive pink colour as it was made from crushed Roman bricks, which indicates that stonemasons from continental Europe were involved in the construction of the church.
-A number of graves were uncovered in the chancel of the Saxon church during the 2019 excavations, but these are believed to postdate the demolition of the church during the late 11th or early 12th century.
+The mortar used in the walls of the Saxon church is a distinctive pink since it was made from crushed Roman bricks, which indicates that stonemasons from continental Europe were involved in the construction of the church.
+A number of graves were uncovered in the chancel of the Saxon church during the 2019 excavations but they are believed to postdate the demolition of the church during the late 11th or early 12th century.
 Part of a porticus has been uncovered on the north side of the apse, which may have been where Queen Ethelburga was originally buried, although it is recorded that her remains were moved to Canterbury at a later date.